It's Leo Season! Shake Off That Inhibition & Step Into Your Power

-The fearless and proud lion roars amid summer and the beginning of Leo season.
-From July 22 to August 22, the heat is on as our passions will rise to a feverish pitch during this fiery time of the year.
+The fearless and proud lion roars amid summer and the beginning of Leo Season.
+From 22nd July to 22nd August, the heat is on as our passions will rise to a feverish pitch during this fiery time of the year.
 It’s a moment when we’ll want to ignite the flame within and excel at everything we do.

 AdvertisementADVERTISEMENT